yumee3/heg-gen-ve-first-year/README.md

 ## 🛠️ License & Credits

 All content is original unless otherwise stated.
-This is a personal academic repository — © Mamadou Pupal, 2025.
+This is a personal academic repository — © Muzamel Pupal, 2025.